Sally Klinkenborg, (MNCS (Acc.), Ad Prof Dip PC, MBACP

 I base all my work on person-centred therapy, which stresses the importance of the person as an individual and whereby the client is enabled to feel valued and appreciated as a human being.
 I also use cognitive behaviour therapy, which is very practical, with homework being given where appropriate.
 This therapy can be very effective over a short period of time.

-I incorporate Buddhist philosophy where appropriate.
+I often incorporate Buddhist philosophy.
 I like to emphasise the importance of accepting change and the development of self-compassion.
 Mindfulness is vital in enabling us to understand ourselves and those around us.
 These are elements that can be incorporated into every day life and can have a positive effect on both ourselves and on those around us.

 Relaxation is important.
 I teach relaxation exercises that can be realistically incorporated into every day life.
 If a client is particularly anxious, I may start and end the session with some relaxation.
 This can create the right frame of mind to absorb and retain helpful information.
 I am also able to teach quick and simple meditation techniques to manage anxiety and lift depression.